Review · Other Supplements

 What 7 Days to Drink Less is, in one sentence.

-A digital self-hypnosis program from clinical hypnotherapist Georgia Foster, sold at $44 through ClickBank, with a separate recurring membership you manage on your own.
+A digital self-hypnosis program by clinical hypnotherapist Georgia Foster, sold at $44 through ClickBank with a 60-day refund window — and a recurring subscription you need to cancel separately.

-The program is built to help you reduce how much you drink over a week using daily audio sessions and cognitive reframing.
-The core idea — that drinking is often a learned habit reinforced by subconscious patterns — is well established in habit-change work.
-The audio sessions are the real product; the worksheets and journal are supporting material.
+The program promises to help you reduce alcohol consumption in a week using daily audio sessions and cognitive reframing.
+The core idea — that drinking is often a learned habit reinforced by subconscious patterns — is legitimate.
+The marketing, however, wraps that idea in a high-pressure VSL that makes it sound like a magic bullet, and the recurring billing is a trap most buyers don’t see coming.

 What you actually get